 - 1 pastured organic egg yolk

 - 2 teaspoons gluten free Worcestershire sauce

 - 1 tablespoon fresh thyme

-- Preheat the broiler.
+- Preheat the oven on broil.

-- Spread the meat mixture evenly on the bottom of a 9 x 13-inch casserole.
-Spoon the potatoes over the meat and smooth with the back of a spoon.
+- Spread the meat mixture evenly on the bottom of a 9 x 13-inch casserole dish.
+Spoon the potatoes over the meat, and smooth with the back of a spoon.

 - Brush the potatoes lightly with oil.
 Broil 6-8 inches from the heat, for 3-6 minutes, or until potatoes are lightly browned (keeping a close eye to ensure the potatoes do not burn (this can happen very quickly).